SFI-Visual-Intelligence/.github/profile/README.md

 ### IceNet 🧊

-[Visual Intelligence](https://www.visual-intelligence.no/) is in ongoing collaboration with [The Alan Turing Institute](https://www.turing.ac.uk/), the [British Antarctic Survey](https://www.bas.ac.uk/), and the [Univerity of Cambridge](https://www.cam.ac.uk/) on AI powered sea ice forcasting.
+[Visual Intelligence](https://www.visual-intelligence.no/) is in ongoing collaboration with [The Alan Turing Institute](https://www.turing.ac.uk/), the [British Antarctic Survey](https://www.bas.ac.uk/), and the [University of Cambridge](https://www.cam.ac.uk/) on AI powered sea ice forcasting.
 Detailed information on the project as well as links to corresponding GitHub repositories can be found on the [IceNet website](https://icenet.ai/).

 ### Get in touch 🗣️